skellis46/slipbox/pressure, stress and strain - the body in time.md

 ---

 I would love for you to email yours to me -- se@skellis.net -- in whichever language you choose.
-This would be a beautiful gift and it would honour the work that I'm slowly starting to realise is my life.
+This would be a treasured gift and it would honour the work that I'm slowly starting to realise is my life.
 It's strange how a life sneaks up on you.

 I like to imagine having a physical location to collect all these instances of _this body_, perhaps like the sociologist Niklas Luhmann's zettelkasten or slipboxes (image of him and slipbox).
 Like the analogue library catalogues I remember from my youth.
 Each instance of _This body_ would be a removable card: something to be held, to be touched, reflected on.
 Something that long after my great-niece Zoe Ellis-Craig is dead, some time after 2106, would not require any hidden fires to sustain it, but just a little bit of space in someone's home.
 People could visit it, photograph it, steal from it, add to it.
 Perhaps such a simple thing might be a way to become a good ancestor while paying attention to the smallness and profound humility of the human body.